MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide.md

-# Create a new guide using the Dynamics 365 Guides PC app
+# Create a guide using the Dynamics 365 Guides PC app

 1. Open the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] app.